txemac/lowy-API-connection/README.md

 We will assess the quality of the candidate's commit messages, including whether they are descriptive and explain the changes made in each commit.

 We will assess whether the candidate is using branching and merging effectively to manage the development process, and whether they are following established best practices for Git workflow or a similar brancking well-tested branching system.

+## Adherence to Codebase Standards and Consistency
+We will evaluate the candidate's ability to follow and maintain the existing codebase standards and ensure consistency throughout their work.
+This includes adhering to the project's coding style, using established design patterns, and maintaining the overall structure of the codebase.

 ### Documentation
 We will assess the quality of the candidate's documentation, including whether it is clear, concise and comprehensive, and whether it provides useful information for other developers who may be working on the code in the future.